archeedoshi12/Mernstack-Project/README.md

 nodemon server.js

-The backend will run at: http://localhost:5000
+The deployed backend will run at: https://mernstack-1-0tp6.onrender.com

 🔹 Frontend